 I am an author, actor, and visual artist living in Toronto, Ontario.
-Educated as an anthropologist with field experience in Kenya, my primary interests orbit the binary system of science and history.
+Educated as an anthropologist with field experience in Kenya, my primary interests orbit the binary system of science and history, although I have a natural inclination for the uncomfortable, the unintuitive, and the deeply weird.
 The Perpetual Now is my first novel.
 You can find out more about me and my process by visiting my personal blog at JeromeBourgault.com.

 What inspired you to write this book?

 I worked as a French tutor a few years ago, and I was using Antoine de Saint-Exupéry’s Le Petit Prince to teach reading and comprehension.
 My mind kept coming back to the idea of an encounter between a young boy (who was a skeptic like myself) and an extraordinary entity taking the form of a human child.
 The exchanges between my two protagonists were originally full of sweet and whimsical banter, replete with “Why is the sky blue?” -kind of reflections.
 Had the novel been published in those early days, it would have been a children’s book, lavishly illustrated in watercolours and pastels.

 But, as it turns out, I’m not that kind of writer.
 My voice, I discovered, was something more akin to David Mitchell with a healthy dollop of Stephen King.
 I still loved the idea of the fantastic encounter with an otherworldly being, but I knew it had to be rooted in reality and presented in a context that felt familiar.
 The narrative was then set in rural northern Ontario, a place I know well, and the novel took on a much darker, grittier tone.